StackVista/stackstate-docs/configure/topology/propagation.md

 Propagation functions are used to calculate the propagated state of a component.

-- The default propagation method is **Transparent propagation**.
-Transparent propagation returns the transparent state, this is determined by taking the maximum propagated state of all its dependencies and its own state.
+- **Transparent propagation** is the default propagation method.
+This returns the transparent state, which is the maximum from the propagated state of all dependencies and its own state.
 For example:

     | Dependency state | Component state | Transparent state |
     |:---|:---|:---|